Advanced search

 Host Institution: Centro de Ciências Naturais e Humanas (CCNH).
 Universidade Federal do ABC (UFABC).
 Ministério da Educação (Brasil).
 Santo André , SP, Brazil

-Associated research grant:17/10118-0 - Study and application of electrochemical technology for the analysis and degradation of endocrine interferents: materials, sensors, processes and scientific dissemination, AP.TEM
+Associated research grant:22/12895-1 - Advanced processes for the degradation of emerging pollutants: catalytic materials, electroanalytical sensors and scientific dissemination, AP.TEM

 Abstract